NITDgpOS/Fearch/CONTRIBUTING.md

 firefox-search-extention is in its very early development stage, you can go over the issues on the github issues page and send in a PR.

+Note: The PR should be sent to the firefox branch and not the master branch

 your commits in the PR should be of the form: